 A telling example occurred with about 2 minutes left in the game.
 FIU led 63-60 at the time.
 The Owls (5-9, 0-1) played strong defense and forced a guarded 3-point attempt by Dennis Mavin.
 It missed, but the ball was tipped out, and Murphy got the rebound.

 FIU (9-7, 1-0) burned 20 seconds off the clock before Murphy drove the ball and scored a layup near the rim.

 “We had a chance to secure the ball,” Braun said.
-“If we’d had done that, we would have had the chance to tie it when we come back the other way.”
+“If we had done that, we would have had the chance to tie it when we come back the other way.”

-Braun said it was not just the primary defender who was responsibility for Murphy.
+Braun said it wasn't just the primary defender who was responsibility for Murphy.